cda-tum/mqt-qusat/README.md

-# A Satisfiability construction algorithm for Clifford quantum Circuits written in C++
+# A Satisfiability Formulation Construction Algorithm for Clifford Quantum Circuits Written in C++
 This project is a proof-of-principle implementation corresponding to the paper [[1]]()
 L. Berent, L. Burgholzer, and R. Wille.
 Towards a Satisfiability Encoding for Quantum Circuits.
 2022.